Multiparameter quantum groups at roots of unity: Integral forms of MpQG's

-On the other hand, it is proved in \cite{GaGa} that Costantini-Varagnolo's twisted quantum groups $ U_{q,M}^{\,\varphi}(\lieg) $ are nothing but a Hopf quotient of MpQG's $ \, U_{\bq , M \times Q}(\liegd) \, $ with $ \bq $ ranging in a special subset of strongly integral type multiparameters.
-It follows then that the same link exists among their integral forms of either type --- including the mixed ones (cf. \cite{GaGa} for details). \end{free text}
+On the other hand, it is proved in \cite{GG1} that Costantini-Varagnolo's twisted quantum groups $ U_{q,M}^{\,\varphi}(\lieg) $ are just quotients of MpQG's $ \, U_{\bq , M \times Q}(\lieg) \, $ with $ \bq $ ranging in a special subset of strongly integral type multiparameters.
+It follows that the same link exists among their integral forms of either type, including the mixed one. \end{free text}

-11pt
+7pt